Samardo Samuels: Several short stints (2017–present)

 On March 17, 2017, he signed with the Italian club Enel Brindisi for the rest of the 2016–17 LBA season.

 On August 18, 2017, Samuels signed with the Spanish club Real Betis Energía Plus.
 On September 21, 2017, he parted ways with Real Betis Energía Plus before appearing in a game for them.

 On October 16, 2017, Samuels signed with the Serbian club Partizan for the rest of the 2017–18 season.
 He was suspended by the club on November 15, for the violation of club's discipline and the provisions of the contract, day after Partizan lost in a EuroCup game against Alba Berlin.
 The suspension came as a result of his public criticism of the club, head coach Miroslav Nikolić and other inappropriate remarks toward female journalists.
 Shortly after, he parted ways with the club.

 On February 14, 2018, Samuels signed with the French club Limoges CSP for the rest of the 2017–18 season.
 After averaging 11 points and 4 rebounds per game, he re-signed with the club on August 20, 2018.
+In October 2018, Samuels was suspended after speaking harshly towards his coach and during a match which resulted him in being sidelined for the rest of the game.

 On February 16, 2020, Samuels signed with Chorale Roanne Basket.